Coding4ufn/doc/articles/api/algorithms.md

     If you can detect trading opportunities, this is where you place orders or fill the signals dictionnary like so {'buy': {sid: data[sid]}, 'sell': {}}.
     The portfolio manager will use it to compute the allocation.

+    Note that the values you provide in the dictionnary is up to you.
+The example above remains a recommendation though, as you must be careful to stay compatible with portfolio managers.
     '''
     signals = {'buy': {}, 'sell': {}}